This information about the equality laws is for people who live in England, Northern Ireland, Scotland and Wales.

 - Areas of life where the equality laws can help

-- Areas of life where people can lawfully treat you differently, if you have epilepsy
+- Areas of life where people can lawfully treat you differently

 This information has been produced under the terms of The Information Standard.